Submission Guidelines for Young Children

 - Research in Review articles summarize research and describe implications for practice.
 Authors work with the journal’s Research in Review editors.
 For more information, contact Deanna Ramey, editor-in-chief.

-The chart that follows provides Young Children's cluster topics for 2016, the date of publication, and due dates for proposals and articles.
-Designations of N/A means that Young Children is no longer accepting proposals for that cluster.
+The chart that follows provides Young Children's cluster topics through March 2018, the date of publication, and due dates for articles.
+Designations of N/A mean that Young Children is no longer accepting proposals for that cluster.

 Article Due Date